-The current standard settlement of London Stock Exchange equity transactions is T+2 (i.e. trade date plus two working days).
-Settlement is made through CREST, a computerised system that allows investors to hold shares in an electronic rather than paper form.
+The current standard settlement of London Stock Exchange equity transactions is T+2 (trade date plus two working days) and settlement is made through CREST.
+However, the US equity markets moved to T+1 settlement in May 2024 and a taskforce established by the UK Government recommended that the UK moves to T+1 settlement in 2027.